dmerejkowsky/blog/content/post/0069-a-booleans-story.md

 * For each source file (for instance `src/foo/bar.txt`), check if the destination file (`dest/foo/bar.txt` in this case) exists.
 If it *does* exist, get its `mtime` (that is, the date it was last modified).
-Then, if the source is more recent than the destination, or if the destination is missing, proceed and copy the whole contents of `src/foo/bar.txt` to `dest/foo/bar.txt`).
+Then, if the source is more recent than the destination, or if the destination is missing, proceed and copy the whole contents of `src/foo/bar.txt` to `dest/foo/bar.txt`.

-One of the issues I had to deal with is the preservation of permission.
+One of the issues I had to deal with is the preservation of permissions.
-Suppose one of the files is executable, let's say `src/foo/bar.exe`, then the destination should be executable too.
+Suppose one of the files is executable, let's say `src/foo/bar.exe`, then the destination (`dest/foo/bar.exe`) should be executable too.

 So, after the destination file has been written, we should apply the necessary transformations so that the permissions of the destination file matches the